 Knowing the true identity of the Lucky Bamboo was only part of the story.
 Being a dracaena, this plant calls Africa home as its native habitat.
 It has nothing to do with Asia, aside from filling an Asian-styled pot well.

 This part of the secret can actually be applied to most indoor plants.
-We humans place them in a design and décor that we think fits, which rarely has anything realistically to do with their natural habitat.
+People place them in a design and décor as we see fit, which rarely has anything realistically to do with their natural habitat.
 With interior environments, we really do have a great deal of control over literally creating our own reality through design.

 Nonetheless, it is interesting to know the truth about Lucky Bamboo.
 And like everything else to do with indoor plant care understanding the plant you care for is half the battle in keeping a happy healthy plant.